buildbot/buildbot/master/docs/manual/concepts.rst

 Changes may arrive from different repositories within the tree-stable-timer period.
 Buildbot will not only use the source-trees that contain changes but also needs the remaining source-trees to build the complete product.

-For this reason a :ref:`Scheduler<Scheduling-Builds>` can be configured to base a build on a set of several source-trees that can (partly) be overidden by the information from incoming :class:`Change`\s.
+For this reason a :ref:`Scheduler<Scheduling-Builds>` can be configured to base a build on a set of several source-trees that can (partly) be overridden by the information from incoming :class:`Change`\s.

-As descibed :ref:`above <Source-Stamps>`, the source for each codebase is identified by a source stamp, containing its repository, branch and revision.
+As described :ref:`above <Source-Stamps>`, the source for each codebase is identified by a source stamp, containing its repository, branch and revision.
 A full build set will specify a source stamp set describing the source to use for each codebase.

 Configuring all of this takes a coordinated approach.
 A complete multiple repository configuration consists of: